diegoferigo/ign-gazebo/tutorials/migrating_ardupilot_plugin.md

 }
 ```

+We'll see this pattern elsewhere in the new code: check for a component's
+existence, create it if necessary, then proceed with using it.
+(Perhaps we
+could add syntactic sugar to encapsulate the check-and-create-if-necessary
+step?
+Or alternatively could we guarantee at startup that systems create all of
+the components they can use?
+Either way it would also be helpful to document
+which *components* a given *system* will read from and write to, as they
+represent the system's API.
+As present it's easy for a user to create and
+interact with a component that no system actually uses.)

-Also in the new code we clone the `const sdf::Element` that we're passed so
+We also clone the `const sdf::Element` that we're passed so that we can call
-that we can call non-`const` methods on it:
+non-`const` methods on it:

 ```cpp
 // NEW